Skip to main content Skip to footer

 Rejecting a candidate based on 'cultural fit'

 When scrutinising candidates based on cultural fit, our best advice is to refer back to your organisation's values and think carefully about how you say why they wouldn't fit.
-Often there will be other reasons for rejection, and it might just be easier to state something other than 'cultural fit'.
+Often, there will be other reasons for rejection, and it might just be easier to state something other than 'cultural fit'.

 Finally, if you are recruiting and you feel you are struggling to find the right fit for a vacancy, get in touch with Aaron Wallis Sales Recruitment.